California faces budget deficit of $22.5B, governor says

 The deficit, while unsurprising, could signal the end of a decade’s worth of economic growth in the nation’s most populous state.

 Newsom, a Democrat, is proposing to close the hole by delaying spending in some areas and changing how others are funded.
-His budget appears to avoid significant cuts to any major programs.
+His budget appears to avoid significant cuts to most major programs, although it does lower proposed spending on climate change initiatives by about $6 billion.
+The state hopes to restore that spending in 2024 or offset it with federal money.

-Among his maneuvers to deal with the deficit: He’ll shift $4.3 billon in spending on zero-emission vehicles from the state’s taxpayer-funded general fund to a special fund paid into by polluters.
+Among his climate maneuvers: He’ll shift $4.3 billon in spending on zero-emission vehicles from the state’s taxpayer-funded general fund to a special fund paid into by polluters.
 He’s also delaying by a year $3.1 billion in climate and transportation funding.

 The state still has about $35.6 billion in reserves.

-Newsom stressed the state would continue robust spending in public and higher education, climate change, health care, and responding to drought and wildfire.
+Newsom stressed that California would continue robust spending in public and higher education, climate change, health care, and responding to drought and wildfire.

-“We’re keeping our promises,” Newsom said.
+“We’re keeping our promises,” the governor said.

 Newsom’s presentation offers the first glimpse of his spending and policy priorities as he launches his second term, but it’s not the final say on how the state will dole out money.
 He’ll reassess the state’s finances in May after tax revenue has come in, and he’ll sign a final budget in June.